Know in one minute about Shatavari root benefits

 It is found abundantly in subtropical and tropical zones.
 This plant is available in Africa, Java, Australia, Sri Lanka, Southern parts of China, and India, but it is mainly cultivated in India.

 Shatavari is an excellent source of steroidal glycosides, saponins, sapogenins, and tannins.
 Apart from this also contain polyphenols, flavonoids, alkaloids (racemosol), amino acids, protein, and vitamins (3).

-Shatavari health benefits
+Shatavari root benefits

 1. Good as a versatile female tonic

 Shatavari is considered a female tonic in Ayurveda, it has the following benefits for the woman

 - It contains shatavarins I-V, steroidal saponins, and sapogenins which are responsible for the hormonal-like effect of Shatavari.